nasa/cumulus/docs/troubleshooting/troubleshoot_deployment.md

 ### Dashboard Deployment

-#### Issues:
+#### Issues

 ::::note Earthdata Login Error

 The dashboard sends you to an Earthdata Login page that has an error reading **"Invalid request, please verify the client status or redirect_uri before resubmitting"**.

 :::tip Check your variables and values